uccps-samples/kubernetes/REBASE.openshift.md

 kubernetes during build process, so it always has to reflect correct level of kubernetes.

+TODO: Due to a bug in release controller, we need to push the kubernetes tag.

 ## Update base-os and test images

 To be able to use the latest kubelet from a pull request, in this repository